Choose your own adventure with a Self-Designed Major!

 What will I do as a Sterling College Self-Designed Major?

-- Travel with purpose as part of Sterling College’s Global Field Studies program [lsp1] (included as part of your tuition) where you can choose from immersive cultural and environmental study-abroad experiences ranging from Arctic Canada to Belize.
+- Travel with purpose as part of Sterling College’s Global Field Studies program [lsp1] (included as part of your tuition) where you can choose from immersive cultural and environmental study-abroad experiences ranging from Nova Scotia to Belize.

-- Complete a Senior Applied Research Project (SARP) or Senior Project working with a faculty mentor.
+- Complete a Senior Year Research Project (SYRP).

 Recent Self-Designed Major Examples